Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 ## Generate signing key

-Run the following command in the directory where you placed the CLI file to generate the signing key:
+Run the following command in the directory where you placed the CLI file to generate the signing key, which we will use to sign the solution:

 ```
 spctl solutions generate-key signing-key